 Corian & DCUK

 Another man-made countertop material, solid surfacing like Corian®, Formica® and Staron® are highly durable, scratch resistant, and allows completely seamless countertops.
-Where scratches or other damage occur, it can be buffed out which allows them to look like new for a very long time.
+Scratches or other damage can be buffed out which allows them to look like new for a very long time.
 These products also usually come with extensive guarantees that further emphasize their lifespan.

 Traditionally used in industrial kitchens for their superior anti-bacterial and hygienic properties, stainless steel tops have now become a very popular choice in modern kitchens.
 They are easy to clean, have high stain resistance and are heat proof.
 On the down-side, they are prone to scratching over time and easily show fingerprints.

 Sintered stone countertops are a relatively new option, known for their durability and resistance to heat, stains, and UV rays.
 Made from minerals and formed with extreme heat, it is a completely natural material containing no resin binders.
 The look and feel is similar to that of porcelain, granite and quartz, but it has significantly less porosity that those materials.